 Whether you want to mount a Go-Pro, fish finder, store extra fishing gear, or even install a depth sounder, many have tracks, sliders, or gear mounts that make this possible.

-Inflatable vs Hard-Sided
+Inflatable vs Hard-Sided fishing kayak with motor

 In many cases, inflatable kayaks are tougher and more durable than their reputation suggests thanks to their puncture-resistant nylon construction.